-If you have been charged with the possession of a prohibited drug under section 10 of the Drug Misuse and Trafficking Act 1985, speak to an experienced drug lawyer at O’Brien Criminal and Civil Solicitors.
+If you’re facing charges of possession of a prohibited drug under section 10 of the Drug Misuse and Trafficking Act 1985, speak to an experienced drug possession lawyer at O’Brien Criminal and Civil Solicitors.

 We can provide you with advice on your legal options including your legal rights, possible defences and penalties.
 It is important that you speak to an experienced drug lawyer before entering a plea.